-This waterfall is located just few hundred metres from Arcoiris falls, in the opposite side of the ravine.
-It slides down along hard Precambrian quartzite rocks.
+This waterfall is located just a few hundred meters from Arcoiris falls, on the opposite side of the ravine.
+It slides down a hard Precambrian quartzite rock.

 Waterfall has formed on the rim of an enormous tableland – the 3,000 km² large Caparu Meseta.
-This is an unique plateau.
-For most part it is delimited with vertical cliff walls, which are up to 300 m high.
-It has extremely high biological diversity.
+This is a unique plateau.
+For the most part, it is delimited with vertical cliff walls, which are up to 300 m high.
+It has an extremely high biological diversity.
 On the plateau have developed several kinds of rare ecosystems, including a unique dry forest – the largest virgin Cerrado forest in the world.
 Here has been established the Noel Kempff Mercado National Park (1 583 810 ha) – UNESCO World Heritage site.

 |Rating:||(2.5 / 5)|